 Digital Detox is definitely a new term for most of us.
 It’s the period of time during which a person refrains from using electronic devices such as smartphones or computers.
 And when I find out about this term, it just blew my mind away.
-And kept me thinking for hours, how messed up our digital space is, these days.
-I spent a little time on internet, just to find out whether I am a victim of this & needed this digital detox in my life.
-Surprisingly, or I would say unfortunately even my digital space was a mess & I really needed to clean it.
+And kept me thinking for hours, about how messed up our digital space is, these days.
+I spent a little time on the internet, just to find out whether I am a victim of this & needed this digital detox in my life.
+Surprisingly, or I would say unfortunately even though my digital space was a mess & I really needed to clean it.

 1- Ascertain things that are actually messing up your digital life.

 No one can do this for you.
 It’s all on you to find out what is actually making your digital life a mess.
 It could be the amount of time you are wasting on a social media app, it could be the countless selfies that you’ll never post, or the number of unread emails you are getting daily.
 Everything adds up to this digital clutter.
 You may believe it or not, but at some point, you’ll figure out how much time you’d have saved if you could filter these things out of your routine.